Brettaten/CBuilder/README.md

     * CBuilder looks for a CBuilder project by going up the directory tree
     * The statement above implies, that the command does not have to be executed from the project root
     * This command will delete all files and sub directories in `target/prod` and `target/debug`
+* Build the tests: `cbuilder test_build [-p PATH]`
+    * All path relating rules from the first command apply here as well
+    * CBuilder looks for a CBuilder project by going up the directory tree
+    * The statement above implies, that the command does not have to be executed from the project root
+    * CBuilder copies all c files from the `src/main/c` directory into the `test/src/project` directory
+    * The c files are splitted into smaller c files, that contain just one function definition each and everything else <br>
+    like function declarations will be the same for all split files.
+The static keyword will be removed
+    * Because of this process, problems can occur.
+For instance, a static function might share one name with another function, after the file was split
+    * Then the tests in `test/src/main/c` will be generated, thus there is no reason to add a main function in the test files
+    * Use the assert function at `c/util/cbuilderTest.h`
+    * Only files that start with \"test\" will be considered and only for functions that start with \"test\", a test will be generated
+    * Functions that start with \"util\" will be ignored(copied), while every other function will be treated as a mock
+    * Then every test will be compiled and linked with the split files.
+Debug information will be enabled, always
+    * If a test contains a mock, cbuilder will look for a file that contains a function with that name among the split files <br>
+    and if it finds it, this file will be excluded from linking.
+If the test does not contain a mock all files will be linked
+    * There will be an executable at `test/bin` that concatenates all tests to one and separate executables in `test/bin/separate`
+    * When calling tests separatly, use the argument \"1\" to signal that this will be the last test.
+This will ensure that the stats will be displayed and resetted
+* Clear the tests: `cbuilder test_clear [-p PATH]`
+    * All path relating rules from the first command apply here as well
+    * CBuilder looks for a CBuilder project by going up the directory tree
+    * The statement above implies, that the command does not have to be executed from the project root
+    * This command will delete all files and sub directories in `test/src/project`, `test/src/main/genTests`, `test/target/project` and `test/target/test`
 * Help: `cbuilder`, `cbuilder -h` or `cbuilder COMMAND -h`

 # Architecture

 ```
 CBuilder-project/                   |   The project root
 ├──bin/                             |   The location of the executable
 ├──src/                             |   The directory, where the entire development will take place
 │    ├──main/                       |   The main directory
 │    │    ├──c/                     |   The directory, where all c and header files will be located
 │    │    └──ressources/            |   The directory, where additional ressources can be stored
 │    └──test/                       |   The test directory
+│         ├──bin/                   |   The location of the test executables
+│         ├──src/                   |   The directory of the test source files
+│         │    ├──main/             |   The main directory for tests
+│         │    │    ├──c/           |   The directory, were all tests are located
+│         │    │    │  └──util/     |   The directory, were test utils like the assert function are located
+│         │    │    └──genTests/    |   The directroy, were the generated tests will be stored
+│         │    └──project/          |   The directory, were the copied and splitted files will be stored
+│         └──target/                |   The directory, were all object files will be stored
+│               ├──project/         |   The directory, were the object files of the project will be stored
+│               └──test/            |   The directory, were the object files of the tests are stored
 ├──target/                          |   The directory, where all object files are located
 │    ├──prod/                       |   The directory, where all object files without debug information are stored
 │    └──debug/                      |   The directory, where all object files with debug information are stored
 └──cbuilderfile                     |   The cbuilderfile
 ```

 # cbuilderfile